-Better Coding with Visual Studio 2010
+Better Coding - Better Coding with Visual Studio 2010

 It’s been 13 years since Microsoft first rolled out Visual Studio, its long-running flagship integrated development environment.
 The 1997 inaugural release began the alignment of versions 5 of Visual Basic and Visual C++ into a common IDE.
 It included an Enterprise Edition with a once-famous cast of technologies including Visual InterDev, Microsoft Transaction Server and Visual SourceSafe 5.0.
 The core purpose of that release was to help developers build distributed applications with components, both as client/server and as Web applications.